diekeamaka-cpu/system_engineering-devops/0x05-processes_and_signals/README .md

 Runs an infinite loop displaying:
 - Phrase: `To infinity and beyond`
 - Pauses 2 seconds between each iteration
-- Must be stopped manually with Ctrl+C
+- Must be stopped manually using Ctrl+C

 ### 5. Don't Stop Me Now!
 (5-dont_stop_me_now)
 Stops the `4-to_infinity_and_beyond` script programmatically using the `kill` command.